ReproNim/module-reproducible-basics/_episodes/04-legalities.md

 >
 >
 > - [Software Carpentry: Version Control with Git (full: 20m)](http://swcarpentry.github.io/git-novice/) --
->  work through the Licensing submodule.
+>  work through the Licensing submodule
 > - [Four aspects to make science open “by design” and not as an after-thought (full: 20m)](http://dx.doi.org/10.1186/s13742-015-0072-7) --
 >  a brief correspondence which recapitulates the aforementioned considerations --  trademarks, ownership, licensing, and participant consent --
->  in the scope of scientific practice.
+>  in the scope of scientific practice
 {: .callout}

 ## Anonymization tools